cloudera/hue/docs/user-guide/user-guide.md

 [Read more about it](http://gethue.com/introducing-s3-support-in-hue/).

 ** Create Hive Tables Directly From S3**
-Hue’s Metastore Import Data Wizard can create external Hive tables directly from data directories in S3.
+Hue's Metastore Import Data Wizard can create external Hive tables directly from data directories in S3.
 This allows S3 data to be queried via SQL from Hive or Impala, without moving or copying the data into HDFS or the Hive Warehouse.

 To create an external Hive table from S3, navigate to the Metastore app, select the desired database and then click the “Create a new table from a file” icon in the upper right.

 Enter the table name and optional description, and in the “Input File or Directory” filepicker, select the S3A filesystem and navigate to the parent directory containing the desired data files and click the “Select this folder” button.
 The “Load Data” dropdown should automatically select the “Create External Table” option which indicates that this table will directly reference an external data directory.

-Choose your input files’ delimiter and column definition options and finally click “Create Table” when you’re ready to create the Hive table.
+Choose your input files' delimiter and column definition options and finally click “Create Table” when you're ready to create the Hive table.
 Once created, you should see the newly created table details in the Metastore.

 **Save Query Results to S3**